Agrii specialists in conversation on farm

 Peter Scott:

-By treating fertilizer as part of the animal feed system, farmers can improve both the quantity and quality of grass.
+By treating fertiliser as part of the animal feed system, farmers can improve both the quantity and quality of grass.
 For example, using the right balance of nitrogen and sulphur can increase protein levels, while adjusting mineral balances can enhance digestibility and nutrient intake, leading to healthier livestock and better production outcomes.

 Improving Grass Quality for Silage and Grazing